simeydotme/hover-tilt/CONTRIBUTING.md

 1. Make sure you've run `pnpm install` (this sets up the hooks automatically)
 2. If needed, manually run `pnpm prepare` to reinstall the hooks
 3. The hooks will prevent commits if linting fails - format your code with `pnpm format:all` and try again

-## Testing

-Currently, we rely on:
-- Type checking with `svelte-check`
-- Visual testing in the documentation site

-## Pull Request Process

-1. Create a feature branch from `main`
-2. Make your changes
-3. Ensure all linting and type checks pass
-4. Build all packages to ensure nothing is broken
-5. Submit a pull request with a clear description of changes

-### PR Checklist

-- [ ] Code is formatted (`pnpm format`)
-- [ ] Type checking passes (`pnpm check`)
-- [ ] All packages build successfully (`pnpm build`)
-- [ ] Documentation is updated if needed

 ## Questions?